 Woodbury University’s Fashion Marketing program prepares the next generation of fashion professionals with the core essentials of business while simultaneously embracing the creative world of fashion.
 The key goal of the Fashion Marketing program is to give students the tools to launch, promote and support the brands that they connect with.
 The program provides a well-curated list of electives that introduce core fashion careers in buying, but also in new fashion sectors such as luxury brand marketing, management for e-commerce entrepreneurs and the new field of trend science to enable students to forecast fashion trends.
-Woodbury’s Fashion Marketing program is a leader in embracing cutting-edge technology to meet the needs of today’s digital landscape.
+Woodbury’s Fashion Marketing degree is a leader in embracing cutting-edge technology to meet the needs of today’s digital landscape.
 By combining core business courses for the real world with creative awareness, we ensure future leaders who practice business with a conscience.Apply Request Information Take a Tour

 Fashion is a $1.2 trillion global industry, with more than $250 billion spent annually on fashion in the United States according to industry analysts.

 Source: Economic Impact of the Fashion Industry, Joint Economic Committee